A Fishful of Dollars: Broadcast and reception

 In its initial airing, the episode received a Nielsen rating of 6.4/10, placing it 58th among primetime shows for the week of April 27 – May 2, 1999.

-In 2006 this episode was ranked as 25th in IGN.com's list of the Top 25 Futurama episodes.
+In 2006 this episode was ranked as 25th in IGNs list of the Top 25 Futurama episodes.
 The episode was chosen to be included in the list in part due to its many jokes about the 1970s and 1980s.
 Zack Handlen of The A.V.
 Club gave the episode a B−, stating, "...Fry’s journey from 'desperate to replicate the past' to 'happy about the present' rings about as true as the Not At All True Bell, and you have the makings of a fitfully funny, subpar half hour.
 Even the resolution is lazy: laying on the curb with no money, Fry dreams of Bender and Leela lecturing him on how he was a terrible friend.
 It’s an ugly, undynamic fantasy that flat out explains the supposed moral of the story."